World Wireless System: Origins

 Tesla's ideas for a World Wireless system grew out of experiments beginning in the early 1890s after learning of Hertz's experiments with electromagnetic waves using induction coil transformers and spark gaps.
 He duplicated those experiments and then went on to improve Hertz's wireless transmitter, developing various alternator apparatus and his own high tension transformer, known as the Tesla coil.
 His primary interest in wireless phenomenon was as a power distribution system, early on pursuing wireless lighting.
-From 1891 on Tesla was delivering lectures including "Experiments with Alternate Currents of High Potential and High Frequency" in 1892 in London and in Paris and went on to demonstrate "wireless lighting" in 1893 including lighting Geissler tubes wirelessly.
+From 1891 on Tesla was delivering lectures including "Experiments with Alternate Currents of High Potential and High Frequency" in 1892 in London, England and in Paris, France and went on to demonstrate "wireless lighting" in 1893 including lighting Geissler tubes wirelessly.

 One-wire transmission

 The first experiment was the operation of light and motive devices connected by a single wire to one terminal of a high frequency induction coil, performed during the 1891 New York City lecture at Columbia College.
 While a single terminal incandescent lamp connected to one of an induction coil's secondary terminals does not form a closed circuit "in the ordinary acceptance of the term" the circuit is closed in the sense that a return path is established back to the secondary by capacitive coupling or 'displacement current'.
 This is due to the lamp's filament or refractory button capacitance relative to the coil's free terminal and environment; the free terminal also has capacitance relative to the lamp and environment.